Sign-up for Our Newsletter!

 4. How willing you both are to compromise

 Mediation is a great process for families.
 It gives you control over the outcome rather than giving that control over to the courts.
 Still, you have to be willing to compromise in order to come to a settlement agreement.
 Without that willingness, the process can drag on indefinitely.
+Crafting effective and binding agreements through compromise is essential for ensuring compliance and addressing the respective needs of both spouses post-divorce.

 5. The mediator's skill level